 3. AJ Capital Singapore

-As a Single Family Office with its headquarters in Singapore, AJ Capital Singapore was established by Ben Weprin in 2008, with Abhinav Jhunjhunwala as its CEO and managing director.
-The family office manages a number of global strategies that bring in capital, such as commodities, fixed income, private equity, and venture capital.
-The firm is also in the process of launching a $100m fund that will be lent to businesses in the healthcare and educational sectors in Asia.
+AJ Capital Singapore, founded by Ben Weprin in 2008 with Abhinav Jhunjhunwala as CEO, operates as a single-family office managing global strategies across commodities, fixed income, private equity, and venture capital.
+The firm is in the process of launching a $100 million fund aimed at investments in the healthcare and education sectors in Asia, reflecting its commitment to impactful investing.

 4. Nair Pte Ltd